-Employee: C Date of Request:
+Employee: Date of Request:

-Start Date: Department:
+Start Date: D epartment:

 Position:

-Anticipated Leave Start D ate: End Date:
+Anticipated Leave Start Dat e: End Date:

-After 8 weeks of paid par ental leave have been exha austed, I would like to request:
+After 8 weeks of paid parer ital leave have been exhausted, I would like to request

 sick leave vacation leave

 personal time unpaid time off

-ou will be requesting.
-FMLA is ntal leave and any additional
+of additional time off you will be requesting.
+FMLA is ncurrent with paid parental leave and any additional

+Weeks

+I agree to the use of Paid Paid arental Leave as outlined in the policy.

+Employee Signature Date